1. He was America’s smallest president.

 While Madison drafted the Bill of Rights and introduced it to Congress in 1789, he originally thought the amendments were unnecessary and potentially harmful.
 Like many Federalists, he believed the Constitution’s separation of powers already adequately protected personal freedoms, and he worried that any rights not explicitly enshrined in a “parchment barrier” would be easily infringed.
 Madison only changed his mind after concluding that the lack of a Bill of Rights would be a major stumbling block in winning over his opponents and getting the Constitution ratified.
 He also came to believe that the amendments might ingrain certain freedoms into the national consciousness and “be a good ground for an appeal” whenever the government overstepped its bounds.
 Though still lukewarm on the need for a Bill of Rights—he privately described it as a “nauseous project”—Madison eventually took the lead in shepherding it through the legislative process.

 In contrast to Madison’s quiet and retiring personality, his wife Dolley was a social butterfly known for her exuberance, warmth and wit.
-When Madison began his first term as president in 1809, she embraced the role of first lady and helped define its duties by redecorating the White House and hosting the first ever Inaugural Ball.
+When Madison began his first term as president in 1809, she embraced the role of first lady and helped define its duties by redecorating the White House and hosting the first-ever Inaugural Ball.
 By serving as the “directress” of an orphanage for young girls, she also started the tradition of first ladies taking on a public outreach project.
 Dolley proved particularly effective in her job as the White House hostess.
 Her weekly receptions became a hot ticket among foreign dignitaries, intellectuals and politicians, leading writer Washington Irving to remark on the “blazing splendor of Mrs. Madison’s drawing room.”

 7. Both of Madison’s vice presidents died in office.

-Despite his lifelong struggles with his health, Madison proved to be more resilient than his vice presidents.
+Despite his lifelong struggles with his health, Madison proved to be more resilient than his vice president.
 His original VP George Clinton died in 1812, and Clinton’s successor Elbridge Gerry later suffered a fatal hemorrhage in 1814, just a year and a half after taking office.
 Having lost two vice presidents in less than three years, Madison finished his second term without a recognized number two.

 8. He was one of the only presidents to accompany troops into battle.